- Your State

 Traditional public schools are operated by school districts, free to attend, open to all students, and funded by federal, state, and local government.
 Did you know that Mississippi spends an average of $9,653 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

-Find out more about public schools in your state here: Mississippi’s Department of Education.
+Find out more about public schools in your state at the Mississippi Department of Education.

 Depending on where you live in Mississippi, you might have access to a public charter school.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they enjoy extra freedom to innovate with curriculum and learning methods and are accountable to authorizing bodies for results.

 Mississippi passed legislation allowing charter schools in 2010.
 Currently, Mississippi has seven authorized charter schools serving more than 1,500 students.
-An eighth charter school, SR1, College Prep & STEM Academy, is set to open in fall 2022 in Canton.
+An eighth charter school, SR1, College Prep & STEM Academy, is opening for the 2022-2023 school year in Canton.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.